the-anna-project/annad/doc/concept/connection.md

 ###### map input tree ID to input tree
 When having an input tree ID given it needs to be mapped to an input tree.
-An input tree represents an organizational structure that holds ordered IDs of input sequences broken down into their features.
+An input tree represents an organizational structure that holds ordered information IDs.
+Note that one information ID per list needs to be used when joining the whole input tree's underlying input sequence together.
+That means that in case one list needs to be omitted in some cases, the list must contain the information ID of an empty input sequence.
+That is, an empty string.
 The following key maps an input tree ID to an input tree.

 ```
-<prefix>:input-tree-id:input-tree:<input-tree-id>    [[<sequence-id>,<sequence-id>,...],[<sequence-id>,<sequence-id>,...],...]
+<prefix>:input-tree-id:input-tree:<input-tree-id>    [[<information-id>,<information-id>,...],[<information-id>,<information-id>,...],...]
 ```

 ---